Oxford MSc MFE interview – Nature and Structure

-The Oxford MSc Financial Economics (MFE) is a full-time nine-month programme designed in consultation with leading financial recruiters.
-The programme is for individuals who are interested in careers in investment banking, asset management, private equity, and management consultancy.
-The finance faculty at the Business School is one of the fastest growing and most prestigious in Europe and they work closely alongside the most diverse and well-known groups of economists in the world.
+The Oxford MSc Financial Economics (MFE) is a full-time nine-month program designed in consultation with leading financial recruiters.
+The program is for individuals who are interested in careers in investment banking, asset management, private equity, and management consultancy.
+The finance faculty at the Business School is one of the fastest-growing and most prestigious in Europe and they work closely alongside the most diverse and well-known groups of economists in the world.
 Admission to the program is through a comprehensive application, followed by a thorough interview.
 Mentioned below is a list of Oxford MFE interview questions that have been asked to applicants in previous years, to help potential MFE applicants better prepare for the exclusive interviews.

 The MFE admission process focuses on the applicant’s understanding and logical reasoning in the field of Finance and Economics, among other factors.
 The same is also reflected in their interview processes.

 Oxford MFE interview questions relate both to finance (stocks market, investment banking) and to behavioral areas.
 This is going to be a technical interview, and you should be preparing for it as such.
 Oxford MFE interviews are technical interviews, and they go deep into conceptual questions related to finance and economics.